victorlucss/API-Node-TypeScript-GraphQL/README.md

-# **Estudos - API Node.js**
+# **Studies - API with Node.js, Mongo (with Mongoose) and GraphQL**

-Estudos voltados à construção de uma API de notícias em Node.js, tendo como armazenamento Mongo com consultas usando GraphQL.
-Abaixo uma lista de afazeres:
+Studies focused on building a news API on Node.js, taking Mongo storage with queries using GraphQL.
+Below is a list of chores:

-- [x] Iniciar projeto
+- [x] Start project
-- [x] Integrar projeto com Mongo usando Mongoose
+- [x] Integrate project with Mongo using Mongoose
-- [x] Proteger variáveis especiais com Dotenv
+- [x] Protect special variables using DotEnv
-- [x] Construir rota para Notícia
+- [x] Construct route for Article
-- [x] Criar CRUD de notícia
+- [x] Create CRUD for Article
-- [x] Criar Schemas do Mongo
+- [x] Create Schemas of Mongo
-- [x] Integrar CRUD de notícia com Mongo
+- [x] Integrate CRUD of Aritcles with Mongo
-- [ ] Integrar projeto com GraphQL
+- [ ] Integrate projects with GraphQL
-- [ ] Construir Schema e Query para Notícia em GraphQL
+- [ ] Build Schema and Query for Article in GraphQL
-- [ ] Integrar CRUD de Notícia com GraphQL
+- [ ] Integrate CRUD of Article with GraphQL

-Lista de afazeres opcionais:

-- [x] Incluir suporte a arquivos TypeScript
-- [x] Transformar arquivos do projeto para TypeScript
+- [x] Include support to TypeScript
+- [x] Turn all .js files into .ts files
-- [ ] Incluir testes
+- [ ] Include tests

-Mais tópicos podem surgir ao decorrer do projeto.
+More topics may arise during the course of the project.

-## **Referências**
+## **References**

 [How (and why) you should use Typescript with Node and Express.](https://medium.com/javascript-in-plain-english/typescript-with-node-and-express-js-why-when-and-how-eb6bc73edd5d)
 [Node.js e TypeScript: O como e com testes](https://medium.com/@oieduardorabelo/node-js-e-typescript-o-como-e-com-testes-7affce2c02a8)